Vogelmensch/scanner/paper/scanner-paper.typ

 = Reconstructing a slice <reconstruct>

-We are given two integer-arrays of lengths $m$ and $n$, and two integer-arrays of lengths $m + n + 1$, all representing the depth of the object in the four possible directions.
+We are given four integer-arrays representing the depth of the object (see @encoding).
 We want to reconstruct the discretized image from this data only.
-In this chapter, we explain the algorithmic approach we found to be most effective.
+In this chapter, we explain
+1. the intuitive approach and why it is not ideal (@exhaustive)
+2. a property being shared by all valid inputs, called the _chunk property_ (@chunk)
+3. how we handle special cases (@iterate)

+== Interpretation of the input <input-interpretation>

+So far, we interpreted the input as "depth of the matrix for a certain sub-array".
+Now, we want to introduce a slightly different interpretation.
+This will help to keep track of our progress later.

+The new interpretation for an input-integer $n$ corresponding to sub-array $"arr"$ is: $n$ equals the number of cells in $"arr"$ that are currently `UNASSIGNED` and need to be assigned with `FULL` at some point.
+In other words: $n$ is the number of `FULL` cells in $"arr"$ that have yet to be assigned.

+This means that every time we assign `FULL` to a cell, one value in each of the input-arrays has to be reduced by one.

-== Exhaustive Search <exhaustive>
+== General Approach: Exhaustive Search <exhaustive>

 The dimension of the resulting matrix is known from the lengths of the horizontal and vertical input arrays.
 The possible values to fill the matrix with are also known (`EMPTY` and `FULL`).
 Thus, we can simply try out all possible solutions, calculate the depth of the resulting object at the four given directions, and compare those to the input arrays.

 This approach is obviously not optimal, as it has exponential time complexity.
-However, we will need to incorporate exhaustive search into our solution to guarantee completeness, as we will see later.
+However, we will need to incorporate exhaustive search into our solution to guarantee completeness, as we will see in @iterate.

 == Exploiting the chunk property <chunk>

 Our goal is to reduce the search space such that the slice can be reconstructed in sub-exponential time.
-To achieve this, we exploit a property our resulting matrices have.
-We call this the chunk property.
+To achieve this, we exploit a property the input.
+We call this the *chunk property*.

 We know that we are recreating images of two-dimensional bodies.
 The term "body" is interpreted as: Most of the `FULL`-valued cells of the matrix are located next to each.
 What we do not expect, for example, is a noisy image, where the value of each cell is decided independently of its neighbors.

 From the chunk property follows that some sub-arrays (verticals, horizontals or diagonals) of the matrix may be completely filled with `EMPTY`-values.
 The respective depth for this sub-array must then be zero.
-Searching for zeros in the input thus leads to complete knowledge of all values in the respective sub-array.
+Thus, from finding a value of zero in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `EMPTY`-valued.

 From the chunk property also follows that some sub-arrays may be completely filled with `FULL`-values.
 The respective depth for this sub-array must then be equal to the length of the sub-array.
-Searching for values of maximal depth in the input thus leads to complete knowledge of all values in the respective sub-array as well.
+Thus, from finding a value of maximal depth in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `FULL`-valued.

-@compare-and-fill shows the code implementing `compare_and_fill`, the function which fills all cells whose state we can derive logically by the chunk property.
+@compare-and-fill shows the code implementing `compare_and_fill`, the function which fills all cells whose state we can derive logically applying by the chunk property.
 Its parameters are
 - `sensor_data_point`, a single depth-value from the input
 - `arr`, the corresponding sub-array of the matrix.
 The function does exactly what has been described above: if `sensor_data_point` equals zero, it assigns all unassigned values of `arr` to `EMPTY`.
 If `sensor_data_point` equals the number of unassigned values of `arr`, it assigns all those values to `FULL`.

-As any cell belongs to exactly four sub-arrays (one for each direction), on assignment of `FULL` to one cell, each depth-value for all of those four sub-arrays need to be updated.
+As any cell belongs to exactly four sub-arrays (one for each direction), on assignment of `FULL` to one cell, each input-value for all of those four sub-arrays need to be updated (see @input-interpretation).
 This is what the function call `update_sensor_data` in line 13 does.

 #figure(
   placement: auto,
   caption: [Using the chunk property],
-  //placement: top,
   ```Python
   def compare_and_fill(sensor_data_point, arr):
       n_of_unassigned = n_of_unassigned(arr)